-Sometimes, in the heat of competition, athletes struggle to stay present.
-The further we make it in our athletic careers, the faster the games become, and the more quickly we must be able to calm ourselves to remain in the moment.
+Athletes sometimes struggle to stay present in the heat of competition.
+The further we make it in our athletic careers, the faster the games become.
+We need to be able to calm our emotions and remain in the moment.
 A commonly overlooked characteristic of an athlete is how much they believe in themselves.
 When the moments are flying by and pressure is mounting on the field, believing in yourself and having faith that you can accomplish your goals is often all that it takes to succeed.

 Start believing in yourself and stop caring about everything else